NaichenShi/NaichenShi.github.io/_pages/about.md

 <ins>**Calibrated Principal Component Regression**</ins>
 Yixuan Florence Wu, Yilun Zhu, Lei Cao, Naichen Shi, 2025.
 [Link](https://arxiv.org/abs/2510.19020).

-When we reduce the dimension of the input data using PCA, we reduce data complexity by retaining only most relevant information.
-However, using only top PCA embeddings for downstream analytics, such as regression, always brings risks as meaningful information in the remaining PCs could be discarded.
+<div class="myresearchdetails">When we reduce the dimension of the input data using PCA, we reduce data complexity by retaining only most relevant information.
+However, using only top PCA embeddings for downstream analytics, such as regression, always brings risks as meaningful information in the remaining PCs could be discarded.</div>
 <p align="center">
   <img src="images/pcr_cpcr_intro.png" alt="CPCR" width="200" style="display: inline-block; margin: 0 10px;"/>
 </p>

-We introduce a Calibrated Principal Component Regression model that leverages cross-fitting to restore some information lost in PCA.
-A risk analysis grounded the random matrix theory reveals the optimal tradeoff between bias and variance.
+<div class="myresearchdetails">We introduce a Calibrated Principal Component Regression model that leverages cross-fitting to restore some information lost in PCA.
+A risk analysis grounded the random matrix theory reveals the optimal tradeoff between bias and variance. </div>

 ---